IACR/conference-template/installation.md

 ___

 ### Changing the color scheme
+**NOTE** This is currently being reworked.
+In the future, you will be able to choose to include an additional style sheet that will style the page in an orange, green, or blue theme.
+Please be patient while this feature is in production.

 This is a multi-step process.
 If you are not confident editing CSS3, we strongly recommend against customizing the colors.
 Please do **NOT** add styles in any HTML document; all editable styles are found in /www/styles/main.css or /www/styles/navmenu.css.
 Do not edit any other files in the /styles directory.

 The default colors are an orange-based light gray background, a dark blue text, and medium green links that change to orange on mouseover.
 The alternative color themes are: